 What you'll get

 The amount you get is based on how much your late husband, wife or civil partner paid in National Insurance contributions.
-In some cases, you may be entitled to an additional pension.
-The maximum Widowed Parent’s Allowance (WPA) is £113.70 a week.

-You can get WPA until you stop being entitled to Child Benefit.
 If your WPA ends within 52 weeks of your husband, wife or civil partner’s death, you may be able to get Bereavement Allowance for the rest of the 52 weeks.

-The benefit cap limits the amount of benefit that most people aged 16 to 64 can get.
-Some individual benefits aren’t affected, but it may affect the total amount of benefit you get.
+Some individual benefits are not affected, but it may affect the total amount of benefit you get.